-Completed application forms must be received by 2pm on Wednesday 13th January 2021.
+Completed application forms must be received by 2pm 6th October 2021.

-Please submit your application form by email.
+Please submit your application by email, in MS Word format.
 A typed or scanned signature will be accepted.
 Please submit your completed equal opportunities monitoring form in a separate email labelled clearly "Monitoring From" in the subject line.
 The onus is on the candidate to ensure their application is received before the closing date and we will use the time it is received according to the UR computer systems, not the time sent from a candidate's email account.